Kerleyark/hpc-intro/_episodes/15-transferring-files.md

 One of the most straightforward ways to download files is to use either `curl` or `wget`.
-One of these is usually installed in most Linux shells, on Mac OS terminal and in GitBash.
+One of these is usually installed in most Linux shells, on Mac OS terminal, and in GitBash.
 Any file that can be downloaded in your web browser through a direct link can be downloaded using `curl -O` or `wget`.
 This is a quick way to download datasets or source code.